elegant-scipy/elegant-scipy/markdown/ch3.markdown

 DFT.
 These are caused by an inherent clash between the properties of the signal we analyzed and the signal produced by the inverse DFT.

+-->

-Let's take a look at the signals used thus far in this example, windowed with a Kaiser window with $\beta=6.1$:
+Here are the signals used thus far in this example, windowed with a Kaiser window with $\beta=6.1$:

 ```python
 f, axes = plt.subplots(3, 1, sharex=True, figsize=(10, 5))